sjmudd/ps-top/README.md

 ### Installation

-Install and update this go package with `go get -u github.com/sjmudd/pstop`
+Install and update this go package with `go get -u github.com/sjmudd/pstop`.

+Note if you are looking for binaries for pstop then look here http://gobuild.io/github.com/sjmudd/pstop as a possible location.
+I have not tried this service but it looks ok.

 ### Dependencies